lazarevtill/vampires_bot/docs/DEPLOYMENT.md

 ## Overview

 This guide covers deploying the Vampires Bot in various environments using Docker and Docker Compose.
+The bot is production-ready with PostgreSQL database, automatic migrations, and comprehensive monitoring.

 ## Prerequisites